Lectures on Holomorphic Curves in Symplectic and Contact Geometry: Formal adjoints

 and it is then straightforward to verify that

 has the desired property, namely that

 for all $\alpha \in \Omega^k(M,E)$ and $\beta \in \Omega^{k-1}(M,E)$ with compact support.

 Let us now extend some of these constructions to a complex vector bundle $(E,J)$ of rank~$n$ over a complex manifold $(\Sigma,j)$ of (complex) dimension~$m$.
-Here it becomes natural to split the space of bundle-valued $1$-forms $\Omega^1(\Sigma,E)$ into the subspaces of complex linear and antilinear forms, often called $(1,0)$-forms and $(0,1)$-forms respectively,
+Here it becomes natural to split the space of bundle-valued $1$-forms $\Omega^1(\Sigma,E)$ into the subspaces of complex-linear and antilinear forms, often called $(1,0)$-forms and $(0,1)$-forms respectively,

 where by definition $\Omega^{1,0}(\Sigma,E) = \Gamma(\Hom_\CC(T\Sigma,E))$ and $\Omega^{0,1}(\Sigma,E) = \Gamma(\overline{\Hom}_\CC(T\Sigma,E))$.
 Choosing holomorphic local coordinates $(z^1,\ldots,z^m)$ on some open subset of~$\Sigma$, all the $(1,0)$-forms can be written on this subset as